ansys/pydpf-post/doc/source/user_guide/accessing_file_metadata.rst

 Browse result file metadata
 ***************************

-After a result file is loaded, you can browse all metadata.
-You can also browse only mesh metadata.
+After a result file is loaded, you can browse all metadata or only mesh metadata.

 Browse all metadata
 -------------------

-This code shows how to instantiate the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object and then browse the metadata for a loaded static mechanical simulation:
+This code shows how to instantiate the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object and then browse all metadata for a loaded simulation:

 .. code:: python